gauravGo7/Californium/README.md

 - Token generation
 - Token verification

+*Note:* Remember that authentication means validating the identity of a user.
+Both token generation and verification together implement authentication.
+Think of this like getting an ID card the first day of your college and then showing that to a guard seated outside your college's campus gate in future.
+By showing them this token you are confirming your identity to them.
+Only a legitimate(valid) student who has taken the admission can own an official ID card.

 ## Assignment
 - For this assignment you have to create a new branch - assignment/auth-1
 - Your user document should look like this